2014 COURAGE -SILVER EAGLE ODG FIELD - CABERNET - ESTATE

 They sent my Grandfather home and John to War.

 John told Gil “I am probably never coming back.”

 My grandfather set off for California as he was a Man without a home, without a father, without his older brother, he was on his own.
 He set off to the place where he would meet my grandmother and become the Father that he never had.

-From photographs of my Grandfather I can see he crisscrossed the country seeing his brother every chance he could.
+From photographs of my Grandfather, I can see he crisscrossed the country seeing his brother every chance he could.
 There are photos of them in Texas, in California, In New York.
-In an age before plane tickets and easy communication the evidence of my Grandfathers love for his brother is evident.
+In an age before plane tickets and secure communication, the evidence of my Grandfathers love for his brother is evident.

 John Saarloos was Important to my Grandfather, and to This Family.

 When I was a child, I saw a howitzer firing on the TV news while I was at my grandparent's house.